django/deps/draft/XXXX-dissolve-core.rst

    summary shall be ratified by a majority vote of the DSF Board, then posted to the django-developers mailing list.
-The five candidates with the highest vote totals will then become the new Framework team technical board.
+The five candidates with the highest vote totals will then become the new Framework team Technical Board.

 Django's release cycle currently consists of a major series with three minor releases.
 For example, the 2.x major series will include the minor releases 2.0, 2.1 and 2.2, after which the 3.x major series will begin.

-At least one election of the technical board must occur for each major series.
-If the third minor release of a major series is issued, and no election has yet taken place, an election shall automatically be triggered.
-The technical board may, at its discretion, choose to run elections more often, but not more often than once per minor release.
+At least one election of the Technical Board must occur for each major series.
+If the final minor release of a major series is issued, and no election has yet taken place, an election shall automatically be triggered.
+The Technical Board may, at its discretion, choose to run elections more often, but not more often than once per minor release.

-In the event a member of the technical board is temporarily unable to serve, the technical board will continue to carry out its duties unless it would be reduced to fewer than three active members; in that case, the technical board may, by majority vote, appoint a person (who is otherwise qualified for the technical board) to serve until such time as at least three elected members are able to serve again.
+In the event a member of the Technical Board is temporarily unable to serve, the Technical Board will continue to carry out its duties unless it would be reduced to fewer than three active members; in that case, the Technical Board may, by majority vote, appoint a person (who is otherwise qualified for the Technical Board) to serve until such time as at least three elected members are able to serve again, or the next election is held.

-In the event a member of the technical board becomes unable to serve for a period of time lasting until at least the next scheduled election, the technical board will continue to carry out its duties unless it would be reduced to fewer than three active members; in that case, the technical board may, by majority vote, appoint a person (who is otherwise qualified for the technical board) to serve until the next election.

-Members of the technical board cannot be removed from the technical board once elected, unless it is determined by a unanimous vote of the other technical board members and the DSF Board that they did not possess the appropriate qualifications for the technical board, or they become disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.
+Members of the Technical Board cannot be removed from the technical board once elected, unless it is determined by a unanimous vote of the other Technical Board members and the DSF Board that they did not possess the appropriate qualifications for the Technical Board, or they become disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.